 Wayne received a bachelor’s degree in Business Administration from the University of Washington and his Master’s in Business Administration from the Wharton School of Business.

 Mark Lamb is the owner and founder of North Creek Law Firm and serves on the Bothell City Council.
-Mark acts as counsel to businesses, trade associations and elected officials in drafting legislation and initiatives, seeking government approval of projects, eminent domain, public disclosure, ethics complaints and campaign finance issues.
-Prior to his appointment on the council, Mark served for 8 years as the Mayor of Bothell.
-As Mayor, Mark cut utility taxes, improved Bothell’s credit rating and passed legislation encouraging energy efficient building and development.
-Mark is a graduate of the UCLA School of Law and holds a BA in Public Policy from Duke University.
+Mark is an effective and sought after advocate who has practiced law for over 16 years in both Washington and California.
+He represents clients in transactional and litigation matters in the real estate, hospitality, venture capital, health care and public policy sectors.
+He serves as counsel to some of the most respected individuals, family-owned businesses and trade associations in the Pacific Northwest.
+He is a frequent speaker on land use matters, public-private partnerships and campaign finance enforcement.
+Mark also acts as counsel to businesses, trade associations and elected officials in drafting legislation and initiatives, seeking government approval of projects, eminent domain, public disclosure, ethics complaints and campaign finance issues.
+From 2006-2013 Mark served as the Mayor of Bothell.
+As Mayor, he cut utility taxes, improved Bothell’s credit rating and passed legislation encouraging energy efficient building and development in the largest downtown revitalization in Washington State.
+Mark is a graduate of the UCLA School of Law and holds a BA in Public Policy from Duke University where he graduated with honors.

 Captain Lawrence retired from NASA in 2006.
 A veteran of four space flights, Lawrence has logged more than 1225 hours in space.
 Lawrence was one of the first two female helicopter pilots to make a long deployment to the Indian Ocean as part of a carrier battle group, and has undertaken multiple technical assignments within the NASA Astronaut Office.
 Lawrence has received numerous awards for service and leadership.
 She holds a master's degree in ocean engineering from the Massachusetts Institute of Technology (MIT) and the Woods Hole Oceanographic Institution (WHOI) and a bachelor of science degree from the U.S. Naval Academy.